cristianpana86/symfony4-rabbitmq/README.md

  Access in your browser  `http://localhost:8005/` Press Import data button in order to:
- 1. Synchronously read the JSON found  at https://mgtechtest.blob.core.windows.net/files/showcase.json and insert data into two database tables:  record and image resulting 45 records and 450 images(cardImage and keyArtImage).
+ 1. Synchronously read the JSON found  at given URL and insert data into two database tables:  record and image resulting 45 records and 450 images(cardImage and keyArtImage).
 After saving to DB each image a message is sent to RabbitMQ “messeges” queue.
 You can access RabbitMQ instance in your browser at http://localhost:15672 with user guest and password guest

  2. By using a log table (caching_log) and AJAX requests the interface will be updated with the progress regarding caching each image:
  Each time the consumer finishes processing an image the info in image table is updated and also a new row is inserted in caching_log table in order to keep track of the progress.